kirpalsingh17/javaScript-important-concepts-understanding/README-JS4.md

 ```
 By using these techniques, you can write code that is more declarative, modular, and easier to reason about.

+---

 #### What is a monad in JavaScript?

-A monad is a design pattern in functional programming that allows you to chain computations together while encapsulating side effects.
-It provides a way to manage the complexity of asynchronous and impure code by providing a consistent way to represent and manipulate data.
+A monad is a design pattern in functional programming that allows you to **chain computations together while encapsulating side effects.** It provides a way to manage the complexity of asynchronous and impure code by providing a consistent way to represent and manipulate data.

 In JavaScript, a monad is usually implemented as an object with two key methods: flatMap (also known as bind) and map.
 The flatMap method allows you to chain computations together, while the map method allows you to apply a function to the underlying data.